puppetlabs-toy-chest/puppetlabs-image_build/README.md

   --expose STRING                - A list of ports to be exposed by the
                                    resulting image
-  --hiera                        - Enable use of hiera during build --image STRING                 - The base docker image to use for the
+  --hiera                        - Enable use of hiera during build --from STRING                  - The base docker image to use for the
                                    resulting image
   --image-name STRING            - The name of the resulting image --labels KEY=VALUE             - A set of labels to be applied to the